 This study included 428 patients with NYHA Class III or IV symptoms and EF ≤35% who were randomized to receive either an Optimizer III System implant plus Optimal Medical Management (OMM, n=215) or OMM alone (n=213).
-The primary safety endpoint was a comparison between groups of the composite of all-cause mortality and all-cause hospitalization (in a non-inferiority analysis) through one year of treatment; this endpoint was reached.
+The primary safety endpoint was a comparison between groups of the composite of all-cause mortality and all-cause hospitalizations (in a non-inferiority analysis) through one year of treatment; this endpoint was reached.

 Presented as late breaking clinical trial at American College of Cardiology annual meeting, March 2008, in Chicago.